-Row ID Field Indicator metadata 1 Indicator code PSR 1 2 Indicator name Companies with achieved sales and contracts to new markets 3 Measurement unit Company 4 Type of indicator Programme Specific Result Indicator 5 Baseline 0 6 Milestone 2024 (as 31.12.24) Under 50 7 Target 2029 (as 31.12.29) 100-150 (10-15 projects, each achieves ca 10-15 sales) 8 Priority (P) P 1 Innovative Central Baltic Business development 9 Programme Objective (PO) PO 1 More exports by Central Baltic SMEs 10 Definition and concepts from Intervention logic Sales should be achieved by target group companies via joint action to the new markets.
-New markets are defined as markets outside EU/EFTA.
-Contracts (for selling services or products) with international organizations are equal to the new markets: if HQ outside CB programme area.
-The counted company should have written contract, proof of transaction, with buyer from the targeted market for delivery of goods or services.
-Sales and contracts are understood as written documents, incl the proofs of payments, proofs of shipments sent to the buyers, other equal written (on paper or digital documents).
+Row ID Field Indicator metadata 1 Indicator code PSR1 2 Indicator name Companies with achieved sales and contracts to new markets 3 Measurement unit Enterprise 4 Type of indicator Programme Specific Result Indicator 5 Baseline 0 6 Target 2029 (as 31.12.29) 300 (10-15 projects, each achieves ca 15-20 sales) 7 Priority (P) P 1 Innovative Central Baltic Business development 8 Programme Objective (PO) PO 1 More exports by Central Baltic SMEs 9 Definition and concepts from New markets are defined as markets outside EU/EFTA.
+Intervention logic Contracts (for selling services or products) with international organizations are equal to the new markets: if headquarters of these organisations are outside Central Baltic programme area.
+Sales should be achieved by target group companies via joint action to the new markets as a direct result of the project activities.
+The counted company should have written contract, proof of transaction or equal proof with buyer from the targeted market for delivery of goods or services.
+Sales and contracts are understood as written documents, including the proofs of payments, proofs of shipments sent to the buyers, other equal written (on paper or digital documents).
+In order to be counted under this indicator, the achieved sales and contracts to new markets should be a direct result of the non-financial support provided via the programme.
 Sales for tourism sector and other service sectors are counted if foreign buyer uses the service within CB programme area - purchases by tourists from targeted new markets.
 The project partners are responsible for keeping records on participating companies and their achieved sales (name of company, name of contact person, proofs of the sale/contract).
 Confidentiality rules apply: no information on sales and deals will be disclosed without the permission of the concerned company.
-11 Data collection Managing Authority monitoring system.
-Separate requests by Joint Secretariat for info 1 year after project ends.
-12 Time measurement 1 year (12 months).
-13 Aggregation issues Will be aggregated on project level over the project duration and aggregated on programme level to include the achievements of all projects contributions.
-14 Reporting Annually from 2nd full year of implementation and after the project ends (1 full year after project has ended).
-15 References 16 Corresponding corporate indicator Not applicable 17 Notes 18 1 Examples: Central Baltic 2014-21 programme SO 1.3 projects ches 1
+10 Data collection MA monitoring system.
+Separate requests by JS for information 1 year after project ends.
+11 Time measurement 1 year ( 1 year (12 months).
+12 Aggregation issues and agg Will be aggregated on project level over the project duration and aggregated on programme level to include the achievements of all project's contributions.
+13 Reporting Annually from 2nd full year of implementation and after the project ends (1 full year after project has ended).
+14 l .
+References 15 Corresponding corporate indicator Not app Not applicable 16 Notes 17 Examples: Central Baltic 2014-21 programme SO 1.3 projects